ashu20071/learn/src/GeekTrust/TameOfThrones/Readme.md

 Solution Description
 ---
-Enum `KingdomSymbols` holds the animal emblems which is instantiated and retrieved on demand.
+Interface `KingdomService` holds the core service of deciphering secret message with that kingdom's attributes like `cipher key` which is implemented by kingdom classes.

-`Decipher` method in `DecipherMessage` class is used to decode the secret message sent by King Shan to other kingdoms and retrieve their responses.
+Abstract class `Kingdom` defines basic attributes for a kingdom which has to be extended by every kingdom's sub class and implement them accordingly.

-Parallel processing implemented using `ExecutorService` and cached thread pool.
-Assigning tasks for each message and implementing the decipher method in parallel.
+`Controller` is the driver class which holds the core implementation methods like `validateMessage` and `buildOutput`.

-Allied kingdoms stored in HashSet for future retrieval and final output appended in `output` string.
+`KingdomLookup` holds the instances which is called by the controller to set the service type according to the kingdom passed.

-`Exceptions` for incorrect or invalid input is handled by throwing appropriate exceptions.
+`DecipherMessage` class holds method which is used to decode the secret message sent by a kingdom to other kingdoms and retrieve their responses.

-Test Cases written for positive and negative response and also for invalid input in `GeekTrustTest` class.
+Allied kingdoms stored in unique `ArrayList` of kingdom sending the secret message to build final output.

-Provide test values in `decipherTest` method in test class to test different values.
+Test Cases written for positive and negative response and for invalid input in `GeekTrustTest` class.

 How to run
 ---
 Run `main` method in `Geektrust` class.
 Pass absolute path to `input` text file as argument containing kingdom name and secret message.
-Refer included `guide` for input examples.
+Refer `guide` from problem source for input examples.